Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Sleep Deprivation

-One of the negative effects of social media on your child is sleep deprivation.
-Because of the continuous scrolling and checking of their phones, their sleep might get sacrificed.
+One of the negative impacts of social media on your child is sleep deprivation.
+Because of the continuous scrolling and checking of their phones, their sleep might be sacrificed.
 Research has shown that a lack of sleep can cause binge eating and making unhealthy food decisions.

 Personal Trainers